The Ghost Writer's Wife: Production

-Akari Takaishi was chosen for the lead role of Toki Matsuno from among 2892 auditionees.The role of Toki's husband, Lefkada Heaven, was also filled through an audition rather than a direct offer.
+Akari Takaishi was chosen for the lead role of Toki Matsuno from among 2892 auditionees.
+The role of Toki's husband, Lefkada Heavin, was also filled through an audition rather than a direct offer.
 The casting call was announced in Japan, as well as in the United States, United Kingdom, Australia, and New Zealand, attracting 1767 participants.
 Ultimately, British actor Tommy Bastow was selected for the part.
 He heard about the audition from his co-star on the American TV series Shōgun, Moeka Hoshi.